 For research proposals, limited submission review panels usually comprise of associate deans for research (ADRs), institute directors representative of appropriate disciplines, and faculty identified by the ADRs or the OVCRI.
 In cooperation with colleges/institutes, additional faculty may be recruited to serve on the panels.
 When the funding opportunity is from a private foundation, the panel usually includes a representative of the Office of Foundation Relations.

 Selection advisory panel members review and rank the pre-proposals, taking into account additional factors such as which pre-proposal teams that will have the best chance of success in external competition and the alignment of the which pre-proposals are best aligned with the University's strategic goals.
-They Panels may meet to discuss the combined rankings.
-The The panel’s recommendations are forwarded to the VCRI for approval.
+Panels may meet to discuss the combined rankings.
+The panel’s recommendations are forwarded to the VCRI for approval.
 Panel members are encouraged to provide written feedback to be shared with applicants, along with any informal feedback that may be helpful in formulating a final decision.
 To ensure that PIs have adequate time to prepare final proposals, the reviewers and the OVCRI work to provide PIs with a rapid response.

 The OVCRI electronically notifies the colleges/institutes, ADRs, department heads, and SPA.
 The OVCRI also sends applicants written feedback from the review panel if applicable.